All Episodes

 That closes the trifecta.

-That's the trifecta that stirs the outrage that her man loves her.
+That's the trifecta that stirs the outrage, that her man loves her.

-Well, by the way, people, I don't know where this started, but people are now starting to ask questions.
+By the way, people, I don't know where this started, but people are now starting to ask questions.

-Uh Wiener and Huma actually married.
+Are Weiner and Huma actually married?

-In other words, did Clinton really have the power to officially marry anybody.
+In other words, did Clinton really have the power to officially marry anybody?

 Just because he's an ex-president, does that alone mean that he was enough legally to perform the sanctity of the marriage ceremony?